YanickZengaffinen/DL23-Project/README.md

 Training has been done entirely in Jupyter Notebooks.
 There are 2 of them: resnet-hypershot-mini (for mini-image net) resnet-hypershot-omni (for omniglot)
-They can be run as any Jupyter notebook and they will store results in a folder called models at each epoch.
+They can be run as any Jupyter notebook and they will store results in a folder called models at every epoch.

 #### Evaluations
 Evaluation of the Hypershot models are handled a bit separately due to some specificity of the data format used during training.